 However, Android Things does not require a display.
 On devices where a graphical display is not present, activities are still a primary component of your Android Things app.
 This is because the framework delivers all input events to the foreground activity, which has focus.
 Your app cannot receive key events or motion events through any other application component, such as a service.

 Android Things expects one application to expose a "home activity" in its manifest

 as the main entry point for the system to automatically launch on boot.
 This

 activity must contain an intent filter that includes both

 For ease of development, this same activity should include a CATEGORY_LAUNCHER intent filter so Android Studio can launch it as the default activity when deploying or debugging.

 <application android:label="@string/app_name"> <activity android:name=".HomeActivity"> <!-- Launch activity as default from Android Studio --> <intent-filter> <action android:name="android.intent.action.MAIN"/> <category android:name="android.intent.category.LAUNCHER"/> </intent-filter> <!-- Launch activity automatically on boot --> <intent-filter> <action android:name="android.intent.action.MAIN"/> <category android:name="android.intent.category.IOT_LAUNCHER"/> <category android:name="android.intent.category.DEFAULT"/> </intent-filter> </activity> </application>

 Support for Google services

 Android Things supports a subset of the Google APIs for Android.
-As a general rule, APIs that require user input or authentication credentials aren't available to apps.
 The following table breaks down API support in Android Things:

 Requesting Permissions at Runtime is not supported because embedded devices aren't guaranteed to have a UI to accept the runtime dialog.
 Declare permissions that you need in your app's manifest file.
 All normal and dangerous permissions declared in your app's manifest are granted at install time.